ivandbarron/julia-cartridge/README.md

 <pre><code>http://my_project_name-your_user.rhcloud.com/.server.jl   # 403 - Forbidden</code></pre>

+Also on index.html you can confirm that is available websockets too, check you browser's javascript console and html of this page.

 You must edit <strong>.server.jl</strong> for adding your own content!
 You can see the original code at https://github.com/ivandavid77/julia-cartridge/blob/master/template/.server.jl, it was created using Meddle package from http://juliawebstack.org/

 ##TODO:
-* Enable web sockets in web server and migrate from Meddle to Morsel package
+* Migrate from Meddle to Morsel package
 * Make tools for easy deploy for parallel processing in openshift

 Suggested by @Ismael-VC:

 * preinstall all next packages: https://github.com/JuliaLang/JuliaBox/blob/master/PACKAGES.md